What marijuana products are available in Ohio?

-While dispensaries will initially be selling flower and plant material, the Ohio Medical Marijuana Control Program has strictly banned the smoking of medicinal marijuana.
-Patients will be able to vape the product, though, a more healthy way to use plant material.
-Eventually patients will have access to other forms including edibles, tinctures, lotions and oils.
+Currently patients have access to plant/flower and other forms including edibles, tinctures, lotions and oils.
 Isolated CBD, cannabidiol based products that help reduce inflammation and produce analgesia alone, will also eventually be available.

 Are patients allowed to grow their own plants?